metarank/metarank/doc/xx_api_schema.md

 }
 ```

 - `items.id`: id of the content item.
-Will `item` property from metadata event.
+Will match `item` property from the item metadata event.
 - `items.relevancy`: a score calculated by personalization model
 - `items.features`: an array of feature values calculated by pesonaliization model.
 This field will be returned if `explain` field is set to `true` in the request.
 The structure of this object will vary depending on the feature type.